Home > Guides > how to start a small clothing business from home

 Let's know where to find clothing suppliers for small businesses in India:

-Always check fabric quality by touching and stretching it, look at stitching carefully, and ask for references from other customers.
+Always check fabric quality by touching and stretching it, looking at stitching carefully, and asking for references from other customers.

 Note: Visit major textile cities during the slow seasons for better price negotiations.